21 Jun Panihati Pastime

 Toward the end of the feast, Nityananda Prabhu, in meditation, brought Lord Sri Caitanya Mahaprabhu to see the fun.
 Lord Nityananda stood up and walked with Him amidst all the eaters.
 As a joke, He took a morsel of rice from each pot and put it in Caitanya Mahaprabhu’s mouth, and Sri Caitanya Mahaprabhu took a morsel from each pot and put it in Nityananda Prabhu’s mouth, laughing as He made Him eat it.
 But nobody could understand what Nityananda Prabhu was doing.
 Only some rare, fortunate souls could see that Lord Caitanya was also present.

-The next day, Lord Nityananda blessed Raghunatha Dasa and told him that soon he is going to get the shelter of Lord Caitanya Mahaprabhu.
+The next day, Lord Nityananda blessed Raghunatha Dasa and told him that soon he will get Lord Caitanya Mahaprabhu’s shelter.
 In this way, by pleasing Lord Nityananda, Ragunath Dasa got the mercy by which he was able to finally escape later on from his father’s house and join Lord Caitanya in Jagannatha Puri.
 He became one of His dearest associates.

 Exchange Of Love By Giving And Receiving Prasadam